Birth trauma and EMDR

 Any Tips?

 My advice is to fight fiercely for your mental health.
 If it’s not getting better, change practitioners, change strategies, and persist until you find improvement.
-Not all mental health professionals are 'born equal'- look for someone with training in perinatal mental health and trauma, and someone with substantial experience.
+Not all mental health professionals are 'born equal'- some are better skilled than others, some have a very niche set of skills, and some are more experienced than others.
+So look for someone with training in perinatal mental health and trauma, and someone with substantial experience in EMDR if you'd like to try it (now is not the time for a new grad!)
 Have people around you who are loving, non-judgemental and actively supportive- life is too short to spend time with those who aren't kind or loving towards you.

 Key advice pre-birth: